SECURING DATA CENTRE POWER

 In Devon, a public swimming pool is being heated by an unusual source ─ a small, local data centre.
 Data centre use is ubiquitous, with virtually every business using its own, or someone else’s, data storage system.
 But power outages continue to pose a problem for these services, which, by the nature of their application, need to be available 24/7.

 So how can we minimise the risks?
-Here, David Atkins, projects director at resistor manufacturer Cressall explains.
+Here, David Atkins, projects director at Cressall explains.

 Data centres are physical facilities housing an organisation’s IT infrastructure, including its networked computers and data storage.
 These centres support many aspects of a business’s online applications and activities, whether it’s virtual desktops or enterprise databases.
 With the accelerating pace of digitalisation, the demand for data services is growing exponentially, with McKinsey and Company forecasting the demand for data centres in the US to grow ten per cent year-on-year until 2030.
 Similar growth has been forecasted in Europe and the Far and Middle East.